Mablean Ephriam: Madea films

-Well known as Madea's court judge, Ephriam portrays a strict and stern judge character in Madea films, who frequently presides over the many cases Madea lands herself into, always as result of violent and destructive conduct.
-The judge never sentences Madea to prison, instead she gives Madea unflattering though less severe punishments such as house arrest, becoming foster mother to a wayward teen (played by Keke Palmer) and going to therapy sessions with Doctor Phil.
+In Tyler Perry's Madea's films, Ephriam portrays a strict and stern judge, who presides over the many cases Madea lands in as a result of violent and destructive conduct.
+The judge never sentences Madea to prison, instead issuing less severe punishments such as house arrest, becoming a foster mother to a wayward teen (played by Keke Palmer) and going to therapy sessions with Doctor Phil.

 Ephriam made a short appearance in the film adaptation of the play Diary of a Mad Black Woman.
 She also portrayed the same judge character in both Madea's Family Reunion and Madea Goes to Jail.
 As a judge, her first name is pronounced "may-BLENE," as in the Chuck Berry song "Maybellene."

 Justice with Judge Mablean

 In the fall of 2014, Ephriam returned to TV with a new court room series, produced by Entertainment Studios.
-Airing in syndication and ES's Justice Central network, it is the fifth courtroom series from Entertainment Studios.
-Episodes are filmed in Culver City, CA.
+Airing in syndication and on ES's Justice Central network, it is the fifth courtroom series from Entertainment Studios.
+Episodes are filmed in Culver City, CA..

+On May 5, 2025, it was announced that the show would be renewed for two more seasons, taking the show through its thirteenth season.